eren-ck/finch/README.md

 A Python implementation of FINCH algorithm from the paper
 > Sarfraz, Saquib, Vivek Sharma, and Rainer Stiefelhagen.
 "Efficient parameter-free clustering using first neighbor relations."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019.

 This implementation is faster than the original implementation (see benchmark below).
-Further, our code deviates from the paper as it does implement Algorithm 2, "Required Number of Clusters Mode".
+Further, our code deviates from the paper as it does not implement Algorithm 2, "Required Number of Clusters Mode".

 ---